anuiitm/RoadMarshal.ai/README.md

 3. Provide additional details like speed and notes if prompted.
 4. Submit your query to receive AI-generated road safety intervention recommendations.
 5. Use the "Download PDF" button to save the report.

-## Contributing

-(Optional section: Add guidelines for contributing to the project if applicable.)

-## License

-(Optional section: Add license information.)